bartosz-antosik/vscode-spellright/README.md

 * Can use **every language dictionary** supported by either of the above mentioned spelling engines.
 * Extension uses **background processing** (on idle) and **differential edit notifications** to minimize area spelled during editing only to lines touched by changes.

+## Usability

-> This extension is currently limited to **64-bit Windows platform**, with the same Node.js version as the main distribution (VSCode Internals edition may not work).
+This extension is currently limited to **64-bit Windows platform**, with the same Node.js version as the main distribution (VSCode Internals edition may not work).
 It is due to problems with distribution of native modules in current VSCode's distribution model.
-This extension could work on all platforms (macOS, Linux and Windows) but VSCode team should include one module in distribution builds.
+It certainly could work on all platforms (macOS, Linux and Windows) but VSCode team should include one module, used by this extension, in distribution builds.
 For details see (and up-vote maybe) discussion about VSCode's feature request [#20266](https://github.com/Microsoft/vscode/issues/20266).

 ## Screenshot